gbwey/predicate-typed/README.md

 ### Examples of Refined (for more information see [doctests](src/Predicate/Refined.hs))

-* if using unix you can replace 'o2' with 'ou' to get unicode output
+* if using unix you can replace 'oa' with 'ou' to get unicode output
 * 'ol' summarises the output in one line
-* 'o2' shows the tree of output with colors
+* 'oa' shows the tree of output with colors

 1. reads in a number and checks to see that it is greater than 99
 ```haskell